larson-group/clubb_release/Readme.txt

 Do steps 1, 2, & 3 as outlined in the standalone run.

-4. Edit tune/error_<CASE>.in or select an existing one.
+4. Edit input/tuner/error_<CASE>.in or select an existing one.
 Note that there are two tuning subroutines, specified by tune_type in the error_<CASE>.in /stats/ namelist.
    If tune_type = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
 If runtype is any other value, then amebsa, a variant of amoeba which uses simulated annealing instead, is used.
 A complete explanation of these minimization algorithms can be found in _Numerical Recipes in Fortran 90_.
-   Sometimes the variable names in HOC's zt and the LES grads files will differ.
+   Sometimes the variable names in CLUBB's zt and the LES grads files will differ.
 Currently, it is only possible to tune for variables that occur in zt grid.

 5. Edit run_tuner.bash to use your namelists